 Where/how did you get started?

 I was clearly into the engineering side of things so dropped a V8 engine into my MkII Ford Zephyr road car – it meant everything to me – and took it drag racing at Santa Pod just like people go and do track days today.
 My first event was the day after I got married.

 What tips would you pass onto someone who wants to start competing?

 My top tip would be just go and do it – don’t hold back.
 It’s not that scary, or that difficult.
-Just go and get your MSA licence and start competing.
+Just go and get your Motorsport UK licence and start competing.
 You’ll soon start going quicker as people around you offer you advice and information.
 You won’t get that on a track day.

 Are you a member of a motor club and how long for?

 I’ve held a Motorsport UK licence since 1979 and have been a member of various clubs including the Santa Pod Racers’ Club for over 20 years.

 Why would you recommend taking up motor sport?